Am I eligible to apply for a Blue Card?

 Fee for express issuance: N/A.

-How long will it take to get my Blue Card?
+How long will it take to get my EU Blue Card?

-National law foresees that the maximum processing time for issuing a Blue Card in Luxembourg is three months.
+National law foresees that the maximum processing time for issuing an EU Blue Card in Luxembourg is three months.

 Luxembourg Ministry for Labour, Employment and Social and Solidarity Economy